 Post-diagnosis has been a roller-coaster of elation and depression and acceptance and reluctance and “I get to be me forever?!”
 (Said sometimes joyously and sometimes in pain).

 I am an autistic woman.

 I am an autistic mother, person, wife, daughter and so on and on and on.

-I am Aspie.
-For some reason I’ve taken against using Asperger’s to describe myself, even though it’s accurate, I think for some reason it feels euphemistic.
+I’ve taken against using Asperger’s to describe myself, even though it’s accurate, I think for some reason it feels euphemistic.